-Of course, the most eco stationary option will always be electronic.
+Of course, the most eco stationery option will always be electronic.
 A wedding website, for example, is an excellent platform for inviting guests, collecting RSVPs, and sharing accommodation details without the use of a single leaf.
 Most are free, beautifully designed, and easy to use.
-But if you’re attached the idea of paper invitations (I understand, I certainly am!), check out these consciously created paper wedding invites, thank you notes, and occasion stationary.
+But if you’re attached the idea of paper invitations (I understand, I certainly am!), check out these consciously created paper wedding invites, thank-you notes, and occasion stationery.

-As you’re shopping for eco stationary, keep the following ideas in mind:
+As you’re shopping for eco stationery, keep the following ideas in mind:

 Recycled paper.
 Recycled paper stationary shouldn’t be too difficult to find these days.
-Etsy offers many lovely options for handmade stationary made with recycled paper, a few of which are featured below.
-You can also DIY you stationary and handpick recycled paper from your local craft store.
+Etsy offers many lovely options for handmade stationery made with recycled paper, a few of which are featured below.
+You can also DIY your stationery and handpick recycled paper from your local craft store.

 Plantable cards.
 Send love, plant a flower.
 Bloomin is a sweet company that practices sustainability and prints cards on paper embedded with seeds.
 The recipient of your card can plant it in the ground and watch it grow into a seedling.
 Now that sends a message!
 (Also, the embedded seeds lend a neat texture to the paper—something to consider if you’re going for a rustic vibe.)

 Soy ink.
 Soy-based or vegetable ink takes a bit longer to dry, but these inks only release a minimal amount of volatile organic compounds into our atmosphere.
 Soy is also a renewable resource while petroleum, the base of most conventional ink, is nonrenewable—and not very friendly to the atmosphere.
 Soy ink comes in vivid, long-lasting colors, and printers may not need to use as much ink to produce stunning graphics.

 Square wedding invitation made with recycled paper (Minted).